Bodies of all 22 victims of Nepal plane crash brought to Kathmandu for post-mortem | Business

 The black box could offer vital clues about the crash in which all 22 people on board were killed.

+So far, Nepal's aviation regulator, the Civil Aviation Authority of Nepal (CAAN), has been issuing permits to airlines if weather conditions at the source and destination airports are okay.
+But, from now onwards, the en-route weather conditions of the flight will also be looked into.

+Nepal being a mountainous country, the weather condition is always fluctuating and it is difficult to operate a flight in the mountain region without proper weather forecasting mechanism.
+The new provision is applicable to all flights following the Visual Flight Rules.

+Earlier Tuesday, authorities resumed their search operation to retrieve the last body, a day after rescuers recovered 21 bodies from the wreckage site.
+The last dead body was recovered from the accident site.
 Due to the geographical remoteness and adverse weather conditions, the search and the recovery mission were delayed.
 The plane was found scattered at an altitude of 4,200 metres, a four-hour uphill hike from the centre of Thasang Village Municipality.
+The photo posted on the social media site shows the tail and one wing of the aircraft remain intact.

+Nepal, home to eight of the world's 14 highest mountains, including Everest, has a record of air accidents.

+In 2016, all 23 people aboard were killed when a plane of the same airline flying the same route crashed after takeoff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)